PaulObalonye/MyApplicationRepo/README.md

 # MyapplicationREPO

-This is just a test commit, to ensure web hooks works well
+This is just a test commit, to ensure web hooks works well.
+Thanks